jumpserver/jumpserver/README.md

 | :---------------------------------------- | :----------------------------------------------------------------------------------------------------------------- |
 | [![][discord-shield-badge]][discord-link] | Join our Discord community!
 This is where you can connect with developers and other enthusiastic users of JumpServer. |

 > \[!IMPORTANT]
 >
 > **Star Us**, You will receive all release notifications from GitHub without any delay \~ ⭐️

 ![][image-star]

-> \[!TIP]
->
-> This is a demonstration video that can quickly help you understand the page design and product features of JumpServer.

 <details>
   <summary><kbd>Star History</kbd></summary>